th-ingolstadt/INF-M-warp802.11p/ReferenceDesigns/w3_802.11/python/wlan_exp/docs/source/node.rst

 can be modified with the log_configure() command.

 .. autoclass:: wlan_exp.node.WlanExpNode
-   :members: log_configure, log_get, log_get_all_new, log_get_size, log_get_capacity, log_get_indexes, log_get_flags, log_is_full, log_write_exp_info, log_write_time, log_write_txrx_stats
+   :members: log_configure, log_get, log_get_all_new, log_get_size, log_get_capacity, log_get_indexes, log_get_flags, log_is_full, log_write_exp_info, log_write_time, log_write_txrx_counts

-Statistics Commands
+Counts Commands
 ...................

-These WlanExpNode commands are used to to interact with the statistics framework.
-Statistics are kept for for each association (the statistics that are kept can be found as part of the `log entry types
+These WlanExpNode commands are used to to interact with the counts framework.
+Counts are kept for for each association (the counts that are kept can be found as part of the `log entry types
 <http://warpproject.org/trac/wiki/802.11/wlan_exp/log/entry_types>`_).
-If promiscuous statistics are enabled,
+If promiscuous counts are enabled,
-then the node will keep statistics for every MAC address overheard (whether the node is associated or not).
-In order to keep the maximum number of statistics recorded on the node to a reasonable amount, there is a maximum number of statistics implemented in the C code.
-When that maximum is reached, then the oldest statistics structure of an unassociated node will be overwritten.
+then the node will keep counts for every MAC address overheard (whether the node is associated or not).
+In order to keep the maximum number of counts recorded on the node to a reasonable amount, there is a maximum number of counts implemented in the C code.
+When that maximum is reached, then the oldest counts structure of an unassociated node will be overwritten.

 .. autoclass:: wlan_exp.node.WlanExpNode
-   :members: stats_configure_txrx, stats_get_txrx
+   :members: counts_configure_txrx, counts_get_txrx

 Local Traffic Generator (LTG) Commands